Surgical Procedures: Surgery and Staging for Malignant Mesothelioma

 Surgical Procedures for Mesothelioma

 There are some common surgical procedures used to treat malignant mesothelioma.
-Which surgery you have depends on the stage and location of cancer, and your particular situation, including:
+Which surgery you have depends on the stage and location of cancer, and your situation, including:

 • Chest Malignant Mesothelioma